n1k0m0/BackLight/README.md

 I have 86 LEDs on the top and 86 LEDs on the bottom of my screen.
 I have 48 LEDs on the left and 48 LEDs on the right side of my screen.
 This is a total of 86 * 2 + 48 * 2 = 268 LEDs for the complete screen.

-Basic idea:

-The basic idea of my setup is the following: The windows pc's software ("client") continuesly takes screenshots of the current screen at a rate of 10Hz (every 100ms -- this is fast enough).
-Each screenshot is analyzed by the program.
-For each side of the tv screen, "small rectangles of pixels" are analyzed.
-The program computes the "average color" of the particular rectangle of the screen.
-Then, it sends a UDP packet containing all color information for the LED strip to the NodeMCU.
-The NodeMCU takes these color informations and sends these to the strip.
-Since I had some problems with "false colors", I implemented a checksum (Fletcher-16) over the complete color array.
-After that, the server is able to check, if it received correct colors by comparing the received checksum with its own computed checksum.
-If the sums do not match, the packet is discarded.
-This happens seldomly, and can not be seen by the viewer.
-But after implementing the checksums, the "false colors" disappeared.

-The server is able to receive LED colors for each individual LED.
-But in my client, I send for each two consecutive LEDs the same color.

-The client runs hidden in the background, but shows itself as small icon in the tray (right lower corner) of Windows.
-By right-click, you may stop the client as well as show and hide a debug window, which shows you the color information it currently sends to the server.

 How to use the Client: